davidamouzou/Fake_news/README.md

 ## Contributing

 Contributions are welcome!
-Please open issues or submit pull requests for improvements.
+Please open issues or submit pull requests for improvements.# Fake_news